It is important to follow Intel design guidelines and recommendations throughout the

 Table 60.
 Recommended Timing Optimization and Analysis Assignments

-Turn on Optimize multi-corner timing on
+Turn on Optimize Multi-Corner

 Use create_clock and

 create_generated_clock to specify the frequencies and relationships